What to Do When Your Child Hates School

 Your challenge as a parent is to reconnect your children with the joy of learning.
 You can make a difference in how they relate to school and even reverse their brains' reflexive reactions.
 The key is to build bridges.

 You can reduce your child's automatic reaction to the boredom and frustration of school and homework by linking your children's positive emotions to their one-size-fits-all classrooms.
 You can enrich and expand your children's learning experiences and help them be more successful on tests and other school assessments.
-More importantly, you can revive the love of learning and discovery tpresentwhen they started kindergarten.
+More importantly, you can revive the love of learning and discovery that was present when they started kindergarten.

 How to Build the Bridges for Your Child's Safe Passage Across Troubled Waters

-The positive attitude recovery intervention you can provide is to connect you children's classroom studies to their interests and help them the find personal relevance that busts the stress and opens up the neural pathways to their upper, intelligent brains where true learning and creative thinking take place.
+The intervention you can provide is to connect your children's classroom studies to their interests.
+Help them the find personal relevance that busts the stress and opens up the neural pathways to their upper, intelligent brains, where true learning and creative thinking take place.

-You can use strategies with your children at home to reverse school negativity and promote the mindset your children need to regain and sustain a positive attitude about themselves and school.
-With this outlook and reversal of negativity, their brains will be more receptive to attentive focus and memory making both during class and homework time.
+You can use strategies with your children at home to reverse school negativity and promote the mindset your children need to regain in order to sustain a positive attitude about themselves and school.
+With this outlook and reversal of negativity, their brains will be more receptive to attentive focus and memory making, both during class and homework time.

-The success your children will see from their effort will promote new neural pathways with which they'll respond to learning more efficiently and store what they learn in their long-term and memory.
-They will retrieve the information not only for the test, but for the challenges and opportunities that await them in the 21st century.
+The success your children will see from their effort will promote new neural pathways, helping them to respond to learning more efficiently.
+They'll also more efficiently store what they learn in their long-term and memory.
+Finally, they will retrieve the information not only for the test, but for the challenges and opportunities that await them in the 21st century.